Skip to main content

 1. Assuming you own <external domain>, create a public hosted zone for <external domain> in AWS Route53 and follow the steps below to configure the external FQDN in that zone.

-2. For each frontend IP address in your public hosted zone for <external domain>, create a DNS entry for <analytics_hostname>.<external domain> with "Record type = A" and "Routing policy = Multivalue Answer" with the value of your frontend IP address.
+2. For each frontend IP address in your public hosted zone for <external domain>, create a DNS entry for <analytics_hostname> with "Record type = A" and "Routing policy = Multivalue Answer" with the value of your frontend IP address.
 You can set "Record ID" to any value, e.g., "fe-1" for frontend-1, "fe-2" for frontend-2.

-3. Validate that your DNS configuration has propagated by using the following command.
+3. Validate your DNS configuration has propagated by using the following command.
 The number of entries should equal the number of your frontend nodes:

 dig +short .
 A